-The aim of Positive Impact is to provide financial solutions needed to meet investment challenges related to the needs of a world with more than 9 billion people in a sustainable way.
-As a consequence Positive Impact is aligned with UN' Sustainable Development Goals.
+The aim of Positive Impact is to provide financial solutions needed to meet investment challenges related to the needs of a world with more than 9 billion people (United Nation report June 2013) in a sustainable way.
+As a consequence Positive Impact is aligned with UN's Sustainable Development Goals.

-The 13th October 2015, S. CABANNES (Deputy Chief Executive Officer of Societe Generale) launched the Positive Impact Manifesto in the name of the Banking Commission of United Nations Environment Programme Finance Initiative (UNEP FI).
+Recently, on the 13th October 2015, S. CABANNES (Societe Generale's Deputy Chief Executive Officer) launched the Positive Impact Manifesto in the name of the Banking Commission of United Nations Environment Programme Finance Initiative (UNEP FI).
 Societe Generale has been a key contributor to the Positive Impact Manifesto.